MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Experiments

-The Friedman test and Nemenyi-Wilcoxon-Wilcox all-pairs test both report p-values, which represent ``the probability, calculated under the null hypothesis, that a test statistic is as extreme or more extreme than its observed value'' \citep{Benjamin2018}.
-If this probability is deemed low enough to be significant, then the null hypothesis can be rejected and we conclude an effect is present.
-It is therefore important to determine the cutoff $\alpha$ at which p-values are deemed significant, a quantity known as the significance level.
+Finally, the Friedman test and Nemenyi--Wilcoxon--Wilcox all-pairs test both report p-values, which represent ``the probability, calculated under the null hypothesis, that a test statistic is as extreme or more extreme than its observed value'' \citep{Benjamin2018}.
+If this probability is deemed low enough to be significant, then the null hypothesis is rejected and it is concluded that an effect is present.
+It is therefore important to determine the cutoff $\alpha$, known as the significance level, at which p-values are deemed significant.
 Many communities set the significance level to $\alpha=0.05$ though \citet{Benjamin2018} argue it should be set lower to $\alpha=0.005$.
 Some communities, such as researchers in high-energy physics and genetics, have stricter levels.
-We follow the recommendation of \citet{Benjamin2018}, though we note that nearly all of our results of statistical significance are established by p-values on the order of $10^{-9}$ or smaller.
+We follow the recommendation of \citet{Benjamin2018}, though we note that nearly all of our results of statistical significance are established by p-values on the order of $10^{-4}$ or smaller.